-- (1) If the Leadership Council determines that there is a need for the particular category of practitioner at the Hospital, the committee shall recommend to the MEC and the Board a separate policy for these practitioners that addresses: - (a) any specific qualifications and/or training that they must possess beyond those set forth in this Policy; - (b) a detailed description of their authorized scope of practice or clinical privileges; - (c) any specific conditions that apply to their functioning within the Hospital beyond those set forth in this Policy; and - (d) any Collaboration/Supervision requirements, if applicable. - (2) In developing such policies, the Leadership Council shall consult the appropriate Medical Staff Leaders and consider relevant state law and may contact applicable professional societies or associations.
-The Leadership Council may also recommend to the Board the number of practitioners that are needed in a particular category.
+- (1) If the Credentials Committee determines that there is a need for the particular category of practitioner at the Hospital, the committee shall recommend to the MEC and the Board a separate policy for these practitioners that addresses: - (a) any specific qualifications and/or training that they must possess beyond those set forth in this Policy; - (b) a detailed description of their authorized scope of practice or clinical privileges; - (c) any specific conditions that apply to their functioning within the Hospital beyond those set forth in this Policy; and - (d) any Collaboration/Supervision requirements, if applicable. - (2) In developing such policies, the Credentials Committee shall consult the appropriate department chair(s)/ Medical Staff Leaders and consider relevant state law and may contact applicable professional societies or associations.
+The Credentials Committee may also recommend to the Board the number of practitioners that are needed in a particular category.